How Much Does Solar Cost in Santa Cruz CA?

 Typically, 7 years of paying your PG&E bill will equal the cost of going solar.

-- Cash – Homeowner has money saved up or borrows against a retirement account and does not need help paying the upfront cost of solar.
-This is common, and the cost of solar is often lower than people think.
+- Cash – Homeowner pays for solar installation up-front or borrows against a retirement account.
+This is a popular choice, as the cost of converting to solar power is often lower than people think.

-Financed Purchase – Homeowner gets a loan and pays for the solar project.
+Financed Purchase – Homeowner takes out a loan and pays for the residential solar install project.
 Financed purchases come in many shapes and sizes: home equity lines of credit, secured loans, unsecured loans, and even loans through your local tax assessor can be used (California First and HERO).

 3rd Party Ownership

-Solar Financing Company Owns Equipment and Receives Tax Credit:
+Solar Financing Company Owns Solar Equipment and Receives Tax Credit:

-- Power Purchase Agreements (PPAs) – Homeowners agree to give access to a solar financing company to install solar on the roof.
+- Power Purchase Agreements (PPAs) – Homeowners agree to give access to a solar financing company to install solar panels on the roof of the residence.
 The solar financing company installs a system and sells you electricity generated from the equipment installed.
-You are currently in a PPA with PG&E to buy electricity.
+PG&E customers are currently in a PPA to buy electricity from the electric company.

 Mosaic PowerSwitch Loan